flrping/Espresso/README.md

   - UltimateStacker [3.0.0+]
   - RoseStacker

-Plugins you have to source out yourself due to lack of a public repository or updated version if you wish to download the source code:
- - InfernalMobs
- - LevelledMobs
- - TokenManager [3.2.8+]
- - MythicLib

 If you do decide to use Espresso, thanks!
 I hope it helps you out.
 More functions and hooks will be available soon.

 **DISCLAIMER:** Some methods may not be available for some plugins, resulting in throwing an UnsupportedOperationException.
 This is because the plugin does not have the functionality from its API.